 Potential bad hit situations are usually fairly obvious.
 Disputes over these situations can almost always be avoided by having a third party, agreed upon by both shooters, watch the shot.
 The sitting team should protect itself by stopping the game prior to the shot.
 The shooter is required to stop if their opponent wants the shot watched.
-Once an agreed upon third party is asked to watch the shot, their call will stand and cannot be disputed.
+Once an agreed upon third party is asked to watch the shot, the third party's call will stand and cannot be disputed.

 In general, the shooter has the advantage in close hit situations.
 If the outside party cannot determine which ball was struck first, such as a simultaneous hit, the call goes to the shooter.
-Teams involved in repeatedly calling bad hits without third party verification may be subject to a sportsmanship violation and possibly a loss of points at the discretion of Local League Management.
+Teams involved in repeatedly calling bad hits without third party verification may be subject to a sportsmanship violation and may have points deducted at the discretion of Local League Management.